 Putting it all together

 The picture I’m painting might seem a little cynical, but it’s a very practical view of today’s legal realities in the US.
-You’re automatically granted copyright by virtue of completing a work, but enforcing your copyright is limited by the financial and practical realities of the US legal system.
+You’re automatically granted copyright by virtue of completing a work, but enforcing that copyright is limited by the financial and practical realities of the US legal system.
 Authors signed with big publishers have the publisher’s legal team to advise them and thus needn’t concern themselves.
 Putting all of this together, copyright for your own work is something that should not overly concern you regardless of your experience as a writer.

 To summarize:

-• If you plan on using any excerpt from a copyrighted work in your own writing, you must get permission from the rightsholder.
+If you plan on using any excerpt from a copyrighted work in your own fiction, you must get permission from the rightsholder.
 The exceptions are if you’re writing commentary, criticism, a news report, a scholarly report, or a parody, or if the work you’re excerpting is in the public domain.

 Getting your own counsel